GasHisSDB: A New Gastric Histopathology Image Dataset for Computer Aided Diagnosis of Gastric Cancer: Discussion

-In this chapter, we focus on the comparison of the classification results of the classifier from Linear Regression to Visual Transformer on the $160\times160$ pixels sub-database, $120\times120$ pixels sub-database and $80\times80$ pixels sub-database of GasHisSDB.
+This chapter compares the different classifier's classification results from the Linear Regression to Visual Transformer on the Sub-database A, Sub-database B and Sub-databases C of the GasHisSDB.
 Each method has a completely different classification performance on GasHisSDB.
 Classical machine learning methods have strict theoretical foundations, simple ideas, and excellent performance in some specific features and algorithms.
-However, deep learning methods are still far ahead of classic machine learning methods in terms of image classification accuracy and experimental workload.
-As a subsize image database, GasHisSDB can be proved to have very complex performance in a variety of methods.
+However, deep learning methods are still far ahead of classical machine learning methods in terms of image classification accuracy and experimental workload.
+As a sub-size image database, GasHisSDB can be proved to have distinguishing in a variety of methods.